Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: General Properties of Observables at Different Longitudes

 Due to the changes in the properties of the continuum intensity and Doppler velocity with longitude, variations in oscillation properties are expected.
-In particular, for the continuum intensity (Figure~\ref{fig:powIcVd}a), the power of the spectra decreases for larger distances from the central meridian due to line formation in higher atmospheric layers \citep[e.g.,][]{Faurobert2012,Holzreuter2013,Kitiashvili2015,Waidele2023}.
-A more detailed analysis of the power in the continuum intensity carried by each of the five resonance modes shows not only a decrease in power with increasing distance from the disk center, but also the East-West asymmetry in the power distribution (Figure~\ref{fig:powIcVd}b) due to the solar rotation.
-The asymmetry is becoming stronger at higher frequencies.
-Interesting to note that the apparent amplitudes of lower-frequency modes (2.55 to 3.51~mHz) are greater when they are observed closer to the East limb than closer to the West limb, whereas the modes at 4.02 and 4.55~mHz show the opposite trend (Figure~\ref{fig:powIcVd}c).
-These trends are not valid for $\pm 75^{\mathrm{o}}$ longitudes (Figure~\ref{fig:powIcVd}c), which can be explained by a very high noise level combined with a significant foreshortening.
+In particular, for the continuum intensity (Figure~\ref{fig:powIcVd}a), the power of the spectra decreases at larger distances from the central meridian due to observing the line continuum at higher atmospheric layers \citep[e.g.,][]{Faurobert2012,Holzreuter2013,Kitiashvili2015,Waidele2023}, where temperature quickly decreases.
+Dependence of the oscillation power in the continuum intensity carried by each resonance mode shown in Figure~\ref{fig:powIcVd} (panels b and c) demonstrates the East-West asymmetry at higher frequencies, potentially due to the radial differential solar rotation.
+This trend is not valid for $\pm 75^{\mathrm{o}}$ longitudes (Figure~\ref{fig:powIcVd}c), which can be explained by a very high noise level combined with a significant foreshortening and a significant decrease of the modes' power at the higher layers of atmosphere.
+Similarly to the continuum intensity, the power carried by individual modes in the Doppler velocities decreases closer to the limb.
+In contrast, the overall power of the spectrum increases with distance from the disk center (Figure~\ref{fig:powIcVd}d), reflecting atmospheric dynamics.

-In the case of the Doppler velocity (Figure~\ref{fig:powIcVd}d), the power increases closer to the limb.
-The strongest center-to-limb dependence is observed at both low (below 2~mHz) and high (above 5~mHz) frequencies.
-As expected, the amplitude of each mode observed in the Doppler velocity decreases more rapidly closer to the limb compared to the modes observed in the continuum intensity power spectra.
-Also, the effect of the rotation in the Doppler velocity data is more pronounced in the East-West energy distribution for each resonance mode (Figure~\ref{fig:powIcVd}e) in comparison to the continuum intensity.
-For the six identified modes, the higher amplitude corresponds to areas closer to the East limb.
-Similar to the continuum intensity, the oscillation power for $75^{\mathrm{o}}$ longitude (near West limb) is higher for 2.55~mHz and 3.51~mHz modes in comparison to the $-75^{\mathrm{o}}$ longitude (panel f).
+The impact of the center-to-limb effect in the presence of rotation varies for different observables.
+In particular, in the Doppler velocity data, the East-West asymmetry is more pronounced in the longitudinal energy distribution for the resonance mode at higher frequencies (Figure~\ref{fig:powIcVd}e) in comparison to the continuum intensity, except for the mode at 2.55~mHz, where the asymmetry is negligible.
+Comparison of the mode power for modeled areas at the same angular distances from the disk center shows more power for areas located closer to the East limb (panel f).
+The oscillation power corresponding to $\pm 75^{\mathrm{o}}$ longitudes reveals significantly stronger relative deviations that may relate to significant contributions from atmospheric dynamics and the foreshortening effect, and also may raise a question about greater uncertainties to make a definite interpretation or conclusion.